Aftermath of the Bronze Night: Pro-rioter propaganda

 Even before the first riot, rumours were circulated that under cover of the tent, the monument had been demolished and the war victims buried underneath thrown out as trash.
 These rumours were supported with a fake photo depicting the statue sawed off above feet.
-Picked up by Russian media, the rumours were sometimes falsely attributed as public statements of "Estonian government press service".

 After the first night of rioting, the direction of the propaganda changed towards attempts to justify the rioting, declaring the rioters to be peaceful demonstrators and the arrested suspected vandals political prisoners, and making various accusations towards the government of Estonia.